safaris since 1995

 - 4 days/3 nights

-The success rate of seeing these awesome apes in the Bwindi forest is high.
-If you miss them on the first day then you’ll still have two further days to try again.
+Our sighting success rate with these awesome apes in the Bwindi forest is high.
+In the unlikely event that you miss gorillas on the first day then you’ll still have another day to try again.

 Highlights of the Mountain Gorilla Trek

 - Save time with a private charter flight from Entebbe to the Kihihi airstrip for our 3 night gorilla safari.

 - Take loads of photos but then put your camera down.
 Make sure you spend most of your time absorbing the full context of the gorilla experience.

 When’s the best time to visit Bwindi?

 - Treks take place all year round but we recommend advance planning in the popular “high season” from May to September when permits and accommodation are at a premium or in short supply.

 - July to October & January and February are usually the driest months offering easier treks but you could have soft rain at any time.

 - Conditions can be tougher in the “wet seasons” during March/April and October/November.